 Please note that we are a research center and do not provide clinical services.
 Contact your mental health professional or mental health hotline for assistance and counseling.

 As we secure additional funding, we hope to expand this research to include more classrooms and schools – both in Madison, Wisconsin, and eventually other cities.
 However, the determination of which schools are invited to participate will depend on the design of the study and type of sample (participants) needed to be scientifically valid.

 Connect with us by signing up for our e-newsletter and following our social accounts.
 Visit the Join the Movement section of our website to explore how you can cultivate well-being in yourself.
 In addition, making a gift sustains the Center’s work and enables us to expand our research into new and exciting territory.

-Unfortunately, we are unable to offer the curriculum at this time.
+We’re working on doing exactly that.
 Our Center’s Kindness Curriculum research study is in the early stages of testing with select schools locally in Wisconsin.
-This research is focused on specific grade levels and populations of students.
-Our materials and lesson plans are used only for research purposes and are not available for distribution or general use at this time.
+This research is focused on specific grade levels and populations of students, but we also recognize interest in using it informally in schools and at home.

 Any current open paid positions are listed on the employment section of our website and the employment opportunities page at the University of Wisconsin–Madison website.
 Be sure to enter "Center for Healthy Minds" in the search field.